Corbelli/dqn-pytorch/Report.md

             self.priorities[max(len(self.memory) - 1,0)] = self.max_priorit
 ```

-At sample time, the priorities are converted to sample probabilites.
-Instead of sampling the experiences directly, the indices are sampled, so they can be remembered to update the sampled priorities afterwards.
+At sample time, the priorities are converted to sample probabilities.
+Instead of sampling the experiences directly, the indices are sampled, so they can be remembered to update the sampled priorities afterward.

 ```python
         probabilities = self.probs(self.priorities)[:len(self.memory)]